-In 1999, 2003 and 2008, we received stockholder approval for issuance under the LTIP for a number of shares of Common Stock equal to the sum of (1) 6,936,000 shares, (2) shares of Common Stock carried forward from the pool of shares available for issuance under predecessor stock option plans under which no further grants are being made and (3) shares used by participants to pay the exercise price and/or withholding taxes in connection with awards granted under such predecessor plans.
-From this amount initially reserved for issuance, 2,332,221 shares were uncommitted and available for issuance as of December 31, 2012 as shown on page 51.
-This Proposal 3 seeks to add an additional 1,620,000 shares to be available for issuance under the Restated LTIP.
+In 1999, 2003, 2008, and 2013, we received stockholder approval for issuance under the LTIP for a number of shares of Common Stock equal to the sum of (1) 8,556,000 shares, (2) shares of Common Stock carried forward from the pool of shares available for issuance under predecessor stock option plans under which no further grants are being made and (3) shares used by participants to pay the exercise price and/or withholding taxes in connection with awards grated under such predecessor plans.
+From this amount initially reserved for issuance, 1,749,818 shares were uncommitted and available for issuance as of March 31, 2017 as shown on page 47.
+This Proposal seeks to add an additional 1,680,000 shares to be available for issuance under the Restated LTIP.

 In a single calendar year, a participant cannot receive awards under the Restated LTIP (a) of more than 1,000,000 shares of Common Stock (whether through grants of options, stock appreciation rights, restricted shares, restricted stock units, performance awards, or other awards of Common Stock or rights with respect thereto); or (b) of more than \$5,000,000 with respect to short-term cash incentive awards.
-Notwithstanding the foregoing, a participant who is a non-employee Director may not be granted awards under subsection (a) above in respect of more than 100,000 shares of Common Stock in a single calendar year.
-No more than 800,000 of the total shares of Common Stock reserved under the Restated LTIP may be awarded as incentive stock options.
+Notwithstanding the foregoing, a participant who is a non-employee Director may not be granted awards under subsection (a) above in respect of a number of shares of Common Stock for which the grant date fair value (as computed for financial reporting purposes), when aggregated with cash compensation for service as a nonemployee director of the Company during such period, does not exceed \$750.000.

 The total number of shares of Common Stock authorized to be issued under the Restated LTIP will be reduced by 1 share of Common Stock for every 1 share that is subject to an option or stock appreciation right granted under the Restated LTIP on or after the effective date of the Restated LTIP, and 1.83 shares of Common Stock for every 1 share that was subject to an award other than an option or stock appreciation right granted on or after the effective date of the Restated LTIP.
-The same share-counting rules will apply to the award limitations described in the preceding paragraph.